commonpike/fairpost/docs/Add-a-platform.md

-Another good approach to refactor is to take the Authentication flow out of your platform into a separate `FooBarAuth.ts`.
+Another good approach to refactor is to take the Authentication flow out of your platform into a separate `FooBar/FooBarAuth.ts`.
 Add a method `setup()` and link your `Foobar.setup()` there.
 Optionally add a method `refresh()` and link your `Foobar.refresh()` there.
+Store the access tokens in `auth` Storage, so you can access them in your platform class.

 There is a service to help you with the OAuth flow.
 It starts a web server and presents you with a link to click, and processes the response: